 Podia does not specify what video host it uses on its website.
 But it positions itself as “a Vimeo alternative” that lets you upload videos with no limits on file size.
 For faster uploading/processing, Podia recommends keeping individual videos under 1 GB.

+Handbrake.
 Bottom Line: Kajabi vs. Podia video hosting seems to be pretty equal at first glance.
 But take a closer look and you’ll find Kajabi may be able to provide a better viewing experience for those watching your videos.
+Customer/student progress

-Up-to-date progress reports about your students or members help you answer questions about your customers, such as:
+Up-to-date progress reports about your students or customers help you answer questions about your customers, such as:

 If you’re looking for a high-level snapshot of how students are progressing in your course, Kajabi’s overview reports are your answer.
-They show you the number of members who completed a lesson, number of members that started, as well as the average progress by post.
+They show you the number of customers who completed a lesson, the number of customers that started, as well as the average progress by lesson.